 Share this Case

-Tommy DeForest was a student at Good Hope High School in Cullman County, Alabama who wanted to wear the patka, the headcovering required by his Sikh faith, to school without fear of government reprisal.
-But the school barred him from attending school with his patka, citing its “no hats” policy.
-Becket intervened with a letter to the superintendent and argued that forcing a student to chose between his religious convictions and receiving a public education violates the constitutionally guaranteed right to free exercise of religion.
-We pointed to the Alabama Religious Freedom Amendment to Alabama’s constitution which says that the “[g]overnment shall not burden a person’s freedom of religion even if the burden results from a rule of general applicability.”
-While the principle behind a no hats policy in public schools may be a fine one, it should not restrict the religious freedom of students, be they Jewish, Sikh, or something else.
-The school backed down, and Tommy was able to return to school and continue practicing his Sikh faith.
+Tommy DeForest was a Sikh high school student in Alabama who wanted to wear a patka, the headcovering required by the Sikh faith.
+Good Hope High School barred him from attending school with his patka, citing its “no hats” policy.
+Becket sent a letter to the superintendent and argued that forcing a student to chose between his religious convictions and receiving a public education violates the right to free exercise of religion.
+We pointed to the Alabama Religious Freedom Amendment to Alabama’s constitution, which says that the “[g]overnment shall not burden a person’s freedom of religion even if the burden results from a rule of general applicability.”
+While the reasoning behind a no hats policy in public schools may be fine, it should not restrict the religious freedom of students, be they Jewish, Sikh, or something else.
+The school backed down, and Tommy was able to return to school and continue practicing his faith.